baggepinnen/BasisFunctionExpansions.jl/README.md

 scatter!(v,ŷ, lab="Reconstruction")
 ```

-For comparison, we can also plot the regular linear regression `y = β + α₁x + α₂x²... αₙxⁿ` for varying orders of `n`.
+For comparison, we can also plot the regular linear regression `y = α₀ + α₁x + α₂x²... αₙxⁿ` for varying orders of `n`.

 ```julia
 A = v.^(0:3)'
 ŷ_linreg = [A[:,1:i]*(A[:,1:i]\y) for i=2:4]
 plot!(v,hcat(ŷ_linreg...), lab=["Linear regression order $i" for i=1:3]')
 ```
 ![window](figs/onedim.png)

+As we can see from the figure, the linear combination of basis functions forming the reconstruction has learnt the overall structure of the signal `y`.
+To capture more detail, one can try to increase the number of basis functions.
+The final choice of this number is a tradeoff between reconstruction bias and variance, where a high number of basis functions can model the signal in great detail, but may generalize poorly to unseen data.

 ## Multiple dimensions
 We now demonstrate the same thing but with `v ∈ ℜ²`.
 To create a nice plot, we let `v` form a spiral with increasing radius.